 The content of an element matches a content model if and only if it is possible to trace out a path through the content model, obeying the sequence, choice, and repetition operators and matching each element in the content against an element type in the content model.
-For compatibility, it is an error if an element in the document can match more than one occurrence of an element type in the content model.
-For more information, see Appendix E - Deterministic Content Models on page 37.
+For compatibility, it is an error if the content model allows an element to match more than one occurrence of an element type in the content model.
+For more information, see Appendix E - Deterministic Content Models on page 40.